piersholt/wilhelm-docs/nav/gpst.md

 - **number of weeks** since the GPS epoch on 6 January 1980
 - **number of seconds** into the given week

-The number of weeks is represented by a 10-bit integer, which has an inherent limitation...
+The number of weeks is represented by a 10-bit integer, and herein lies the problem.

 10 bits allows for 1024 possible values (`2^10`), or 0 to 1023 weeks since the GPS epoch.
 Thus, on 21 August 1999, after 1024 weeks, or ~19.7 years, the GPS date would effectively reset.